Susan Nessanbaum-Goldberg most recently produced the reboot of CW’s Whose Line Is It Anyway?, now in its 7th season.

 As Vice President of Production for Sony Pictures Television focusing on syndication and cable, Nessanbaum-Goldberg oversaw single-camera and multi-camera film and television shows in every genre.

-Currently she serves as Secretary on the Executive Committee after functioning as Treasurer for two terms.
+She served as Secretary on the Executive Committee for two years after functioning as Treasurer for five years.
 Her previous leadership capacities for the Television Academy include Governor of the Production Executives’ Peer Group and co-chairing the Diversity and Primetime Awards Committees.